 Many people suffer from problems associated with high humidity and yet might not even be aware of it.
 They assume that the problems they are experiencing are merely allergic reactions and so take some kind of medication to alleviate the symptoms.
 Nevertheless, these respiratory and allergy issues often worsen during the winter months, even though heat and air conditioner systems are installed.
 The big question then becomes why?

-Having a heat and air conditioner system installed in your home is practical for more reasons than simply maintaining a comfortable temperature.
-However your heating and cooling system also needs to be practical for your needs.
+Having an air conditioner system installed in your home is practical for more reasons than simply maintaining a comfortable temperature.
+However, you also need to be practical for your needs.
 When the air in your home is dry it draws moisture out of the various porous materials that are in the home.
 Items made from wood are good examples of these porous materials and would include anything from wooden flooring to furniture and other items.
-This causes the air in the home to feel cooler and our reaction is usually to turn up the heat and conditioner system, so that we can enjoy a more comfortable temperature.
-Unfortunately the result of all this is respiratory issues, allergy symptoms and more.
+This causes the air in the home to feel cooler and our reaction is usually to turn up the heat and conditioner system so that we can enjoy a more comfortable temperature.
+Unfortunately, the result of all this is respiratory issues, allergy symptoms and more.

 What Can Be Done?

 Installing a home humidifier is a great idea.
 There are two types available these days.
 The smaller, portable types that are intended for just one room, and larger ones that are ideal for the whole home.
 The latter types of home humidifiers are installed along with your heat and air conditioner system, and so are obviously not portable.

 If you choose the Whole Home Humidifier System it will be installed with your heat and air conditioner system.
 All you need to do is select the humidity level you want and then go on about your day to day living.
 By using a hygrometer, the humidifier is able to accurately determine the level of humidity in the home.
 The air is then automatically humidified and warmed via your furnace so that it is distributed evenly throughout the whole house.

 - The Humidifier Does The Work For You